-There are many ways for Dartmouth students to become involved with the Hood, from Museum Collecting 101 to senior internships.
+There are many ways for Dartmouth students to become involved with the Hood, including the Museum Club, Museum Collecting 101, and our senior internships.

 ATTEND AN EVENT